Explore Academia

 Overview

-The best cover letters bring your CV to life, inform the reader on you are and the importance of your work, and pique their desire to know more about you.
-You also need to address where your research is going and how it fits in to your larger academic plan.
+The best cover letters bring your CV to life, inform the reader about whom you are and the importance of your work, and pique their desire to know more about you.
+You also need to address where your research is going and how it fits into your larger academic plan.

 A well-crafted cover letter contains an introduction, one to two teaching or research paragraphs (depending on the focus of where you are applying), and a service paragraph.
 You need a succinct description of your research and the meaningful contributions it makes to the field of study.
 Your cover letter must describe why you would be a good fit for the position.
 You do this by showing how you stand out (you did this before to get into your graduate school program) and what you would bring that fits what they need (coursework, your publication goals, your commitment to the field).
 Above all, proofread your work!
 You can meet with the Graduate Division’s writing specialist or a career specialist to review your document if needed.